AAFC-BICoE/dina-ui/README.md

 ## Install the Package

-Install dependencies for the parent package and sub-packages using the following npm commands:
+Install dependencies for the parent package and sub-packages using the following npm command:

 `npm install`
-`npm run bootstrap`